We’ve all been there. When you’ve reached your limit and can’t seem to remember those next steps Barb asked for in your last virtual meeting.

-This realization might hit you like a ton of bricks halfway through a presentation or in a “what just happened” type of moment after you sign off.
-Luckily, this is no reason to panic because the solution is simple: check the meeting minutes!
+This feeling hits you like a ton of bricks, always at the worst times—like halfway through a presentation or right after you sign off in a “what just happened” kind of way.
+Luckily, there’s no reason to panic because the solution is simple: check the meeting minutes!

-Without reliable meeting minutes, teams may lose track of critical conversations for solving big problems plaguing the company.
-And by accurately capturing what happens in those meetings, you’re investing in improving the overall health, functionality, and effectiveness of your team.
+Without reliable meeting minutes, teams may lose track of critical conversations for solving major problems plaguing the company.
+And by accurately capturing what happens in those meetings, you’re investing in the future health, functionality, and effectiveness of your team.

 Still, the big question remains: how do you write meeting minutes correctly?
 That’s where we come in! 💪🏼